-I have run usability testings, analyzed the data and written the reports for multiple VISA websites and applications.
+I have conducted multiple usability testings on VISA websites and mobile apps.
+I designed research protocols, created testing plans, recruited participants, facilitated usability testings, analyzed the data, wrote the reports and presented to the clients.
 Usability testing for prepaid card responsive website is one of them.

 Background: A number of people still do not have a bank account, but they need to use a prepaid card to get their salary or use it online.
 Some other people who have a bank account use a prepaid card to help gain control of their finances or give it to their children as allowance.
-VISA product team initiated a project of a prepaid card platform for customers to activate and manage their VISA prepaid cards.
-They asked our UX team to see if it works for users.
+VISA product team asked our UX team to see if the emerging prepaid card platform worked for users.